Conditions & Treatments

 - Feeling that something bad is about to happen

 The first step in managing food allergy is to correctly identify food allergens.
 Ask your allergist about food allergy testing.
-There are several types of food allergy tests including skin tests, blood tests (also known as RAST) and patch tests.
+There are several types of food allergy tests including skin tests, blood tests (also known as RAST) and patch tests or an oral challenge.
 Your doctor will help to decide which test will be most appropriate for you.

 The standard treatment for food allergies right now is avoidance of the allergen and having epinephrine available for emergencies.
 Families with food allergies must follow strict avoidance with constant observation and preparation for any accidental reaction.